mathieu-benoit/dot-net-on-azure-function-app/README.md

 - Improvements
     - Implement [https://aka.ms/armconditions](https://aka.ms/armconditions) for the first Staging/CD's VSTS task to avoid deploying Production if it already exists.
-    - Instead of allowing 'anonymous' request you could/should setup another AuthorizationLevel, for security reason, and then [retrieve by ARM Template the key](https://stackoverflow.com/questions/43253453/get-function-host-keys-of-azure-function-in-powershell/44117841#44117841) or [by REST API](https://github.com/Azure/azure-webjobs-sdk-script/wiki/Key-management-API) for your URL ping test during your CD pipeline.
-I started that by trying to call later on the pipeline the [get-function-outputs.json template](/infra/templates/get-function-outputs.json) but it's not returning the correct Function Key.
-The associated known issue is logged [here](https://github.com/Azure/azure-webjobs-sdk-script/issues/1752).
+    - Instead of allowing 'anonymous' request you could/should setup another AuthorizationLevel for security reason.
+There is an associated known issue logged [here](https://github.com/Azure/azure-webjobs-sdk-script/issues/1752).
     - [Configure VSTS and Microsoft Teams](https://almvm.azurewebsites.net/labs/vsts/teams/) (or Slack or HipChat, etc.) to add more collaboration by setting up notifications once a work item is updated, a commit is done, a build or release or done, etc.
     - Instead of just having a Production environment with its staging slot, having a QA environment with its associated staging too.
 - Alternatives